top of page

 dream is to become a nurse and volunteer in Kershaw County high schools as a trainer and educator for women athletes.

 Abigail Seay is a graduate of Lugoff-Elgin High School and will attend Winthrop University to pursue a degree in Physical Education.
 Abby has been active in the National Honor Society, Beta Club, Technical Honor Society and has been a valued player in Volleyball, Basketball and Soccer.
 Her dream is to become an Educator and Coach who is a positive role model for her future students.

 Aaliyah Tucker is a graduate of Camden High School and will be majoring in Biology and Psychology to pursue a career as a surgeon.
 Aaliyah participated in the Spirit Club, Beta Club, National Honors Society, Key Club, Varsity Volleyball, National Technical Honors Society, T.A.P Foundation, Club Volleyball, and NAACP throughout her high school career.
 Aailiyah’s dream is to become a surgeon and help numerous lives in the process.

 Asher Warner is a graduate of Lugoff-Elgin High School and will attend North Greenville University and will study Pre-Medicine (Biology).
 Asher will pursue a career as an emergency medical physician.
 Asher has been active in the National Honor Society, Beta Club, Technical Honor Society as well as participated in Lugoff-Elgin Football, Soccer, and served as Junior Marshal during the 2021 graduation ceremony.

-The Camden Junior Welfare League wishes all the Kershaw County graduates luck in their new endeavors in the coming weeks, months and years.
+The Camden Junior Welfare League wishes all 2022 Kershaw County graduates' luck and success in their endeavors this fall and beyond.